hangzhounormal/sfdeNN/README.md

 # The Statement
-This paper has a 1 example of the code, if necessary, due to copyright issues, please contact the author to obtain.
+This paper has a 1 example of the code, if necessary, due to copyright issues, please contact the authors to get the code.

 Contact: xiangyu.yu@unidt.com